Get,

 • Sit in a comfortable position like Padmasana (also called as Lotus pose, it is a simple cross-legged sitting posture where each foot is kept on the opposite thigh).

-• Maintaining the cross-legged posture, carefully bend backwards and lie flat down on your back fully.
+• Maintaining the cross-legged posture, carefully bend backward and lie flat down on your back fully.

-• Now raise your upper back only, supporting yourself with your elbows and palms, stretching your neck backwards to place the top of your head on the ground.
+• Now raise your upper back only, supporting yourself with your elbows and palms, stretching your neck backward to place the top of your head on the ground.

 • Now, with your right hand, grasp the left foot and then grasp the left foot with your right hand, keeping the elbows on the floor.

-• The outer side of your calves, knees and thighs should be touching the ground.
-Your back should be bent backwards in such a way that only the top of the head and outer side of the lower limbs touches the ground.1
+• The outer side of your calves, knees, and thighs should be touching the ground.
+Your back should be bent backward in such a way that only the top of the head and the outer side of the lower limbs touch the ground.1

 • This is the final pose.
 Hold it for 10-15 seconds or for as long as you are comfortable.2